rust-lang/rfcs/text/0000-failure-box.md

 (that might even wrap other errors) then `Failure<T>` is encouraged over using results with huge error structs.

+# Incompletenes

+This RFC is incomplete and does not provide all implementation details for `ConstructFailure`.
+The reason for this is that an entire reference implementation can be found in `rust-incidents` [2] and would be too long for the scope of the RFC.
+However all necessary implementation details are provided.

 # Motivation

 The introduction of the `FromError` and `Error` trait have transformed how error